 Now I need to add that beautiful views and lots of activities also contributed to our enjoying our new Florida place.
 Florida sunshine in the winter also undeniably helps.
 But as good as all that is, it still comes in second place to the friendliness/community factor.

 The above attributes are relevant to anyone wanting to more fully enjoy where they live.
-So let me expand on just why I so much loved our new place and what the underlying forces were.
+So let me expand on just why I so much love our new place.

 * * *